 This course includes the study and practice of the nature and significance of criminal behavior.
 It also explores the theories, statistics, trends, and programs concerning criminal behavior.
 Three lectures.
 Three hours credit.

 An examination of the role of government in coping with traffic problems.
 Emphasis is placed on the history, development, and enforcement of statutes pertaining to motor vehicles.
 Three lectures.
 Three hours credit.

 A study of the operation and administration of law enforcement agencies.
 Particular emphasis is placed on the functions of the patrol division.
 Three lectures.
 Three hours credit.

-Fundamentals, search and recording, collection and preservation of evidence, finger printing, photography, sources of information, interviews and interrogation.
-Follow up.
+This course includes fundamentals, search and recording, collection and preservation of evidence, finger printing, photography, sources of information, interviews and interrogation.
 Three lectures.
 Three hours credit.

-The role of police in juvenile delinquency and control.
-Organization, functions, and jurisdiction of juvenile agencies.
-Processing, detention, and disposition of cases.
-Statutes and court procedures applied to juveniles.
+This course identifies the role of police in juvenile delinquency and control.
+It covers organization, functions, and jurisdiction of juvenile agencies as well as processing, detention, and disposition of cases.
+Statutes and court procedures applied to juveniles will also be covered in this course.
 Three lectures.
 Three hours credit.

 CJT 2723 - Intelligence Analysis and Security Management.